jwade688/PyBer_Analysis/README.md

 - Implications:
     - There is greater demand for rides in more densely populated area, but there are also a much larger supply of drivers available.
 In rural areas there is almost a 2 to 1 ratio of rides to drivers compared to urban areas where it's the opposite, closer to a 1 to 3 ratio of rides to drivers.
 This means that each fare will be cheaper for the rider but also less profitable for driver in an urban area than compared to a rural area.
 Even though each driver is bringing in more money per ride in rural areas, the total rural fares brought in is far less than in urban areas.
     - Unlike the balance in urban areas, in both rural and suburan areas, there are less drivers than rides given.
 I would recommend increasing the number of rural and suburban drivers available to see if the demand for total rides increases and thus brings more PyBer more fare money.
+    - The average fare cost is much higher in rural and suburan areas than urban areas.
+It would be valuable to know if the this limited by the number of drivers available and if this is limiting the demand for Pyber.
+    - Overall, I believe we could optimize the number of drivers available and the cost of the average fare to increase demand and total fare money brought to PyBer.

 # Analysis of the sum of fares for each city type:
 - In the first half of 2019: